 Climate is the typical one of the mediterranean middle-mountain areas situated at these latitudes: often very hot in summer and with cold and snowy winters; early and middle Spring and early Fall are the better seasons to climb.
 Due to Bavella closeness to the sea, winds are often stronger how much they are at the same height in the Alps.
 Rainfall sometimes are important and dangerous when joined with strong winds.
 On the contrary, sometimes we can try some long periods of drought, especially during late Spring and Summer.

-The main interests are trekking, one day and half a day walks, M-biking, canyoning and particularly trad and sport climbing, plus scrambling and easy summiting.
+The main interests are the treks lasting some days, one day and the half a day walks, M-biking, canyoning and particularly trad and sport climbing, plus scrambling and easy summiting.

-- GR20 The GR20, “Grande Randonnée n.
-20”, a well known and long trail starting from Calenzana and getting to Conca, crosses the Massif of Bavella.
+The GR20, a well known and long trail starting from Calenzana and getting to Conca, crosses the Massif of Bavella.
 The GR20 section concerning Bavella massif starts from Alcudina on the North-West, getting the Asinau Hut, Col de Bavella, Paliri Hut and Capellu on the South-East.
 An Alpine Variant of the GR20 crosses the Aiguilles de Bavella.